 The epilepsy nursing service is committed to improving and maintaining the standard of care for people with epilepsy.

-The Walton Centre NHS Foundation Trust offer first aid and rescue medication training for patients, their families as well as employers and carers who work with people with epilepsy in the community.
+The Walton Centre offers first aid and rescue medication training for patients, their families as well as employers and carers who work with people with epilepsy in the community.

 We maintain strong links with the national associations and regularly teach at their national and regional conferences.
 Find out more about these in our related information.